Hemsagar11/STM32programs/Analog/PWM/Readme.md

 ```

 ### Output:
- - The on-board Red LED's brightness varies as time progresses.
+ - The on-board Red LED's brightness varies as time progresses(Not visible in video).